Accessing the External Browser

 The following services can be used to establish a session and obtain the X3DBrowser object.

-The selector argument must be a string containing a CSS selector expression to match elements against as you are used to do from jQuery.
+The selector argument must be a string containing a valid CSS selector expression to match elements against.
+The return value is the appropriate X3DBrowser object.

 Given a DOM element that represents a X3DCanvas element, the getBrowser function returns the appropriate X3DBrowser object.